sanger-tol/treeval/docs/output.md

 ## insilico-digest

 The insilico-digest workflow is used to visualize the Bionano enzyme cutting sites for a genomic FASTA file.
-This procedure generates data tracks based on three digestion enzymes: BSPQ1, BSSS1, and DLE1.
+This procedure generates data tracks based on three digestion enzymes (by default): BSPQ1, BSSS1, and DLE1.

 <details markdown="1">
 <summary>Output files</summary>